K-VIL: Keypoints-based Visual Imitation Learning: Evaluation

 First, we evaluate the ability of KAC to satisfy the learned keypoints' geometric constraints.
 To do so, we compute the regulation error of each keypoint during $\mathscr{T}_\text{end}$ of each trial as

-where $T_r$ is the total time steps recorded in $\mathscr{T}_\text{end}$, and \smalleq{$\bk_{l,v}, \bk_{l,v}^g$} are the recorded and target positions of the considered keypoint in the $v\nth$ trial, respectively. \cref{fig:accuracy} displays the distribution of the keypoint's regulation errors for $20$ trials of each task, where the mean values (\inlinecirc{}) correspond to the control accuracy
+where $T_r$ is the total timesteps recorded in $\mathscr{T}_\text{end}$, and \smalleq{$\bk_{l,v}, \bk_{l,v}^g$} are the recorded and target positions of the considered keypoint in the $v\nth$ trial, respectively. \cref{fig:accuracy} displays the distribution of the keypoint's regulation errors for $20$ trials of each task, where the mean values (\inlinecirc{}) correspond to the control accuracy

 Second, we evaluate the control precision (i.e., repeatability) of KAC for all keypoints and all tasks.
-The control precision is computed as
+It is computed as

 where we defined $\mathbf{\bm{\mu}}_{\bk_{l,v}} = \frac{1}{T_r} \sum_{t=1}^{T_r} \bk_{l,v}(t)$.
 Finally, we also report the success rate obtained for each task according to the evaluation protocols described in \cref{sec:eval_protocal}.